sueqian6/ACL2019-Reducing-Gender-Bias-in-Word-Level-Language-Models-Using-A-Gender-Equalizing-Loss-Function/README.md

 This is a project for DS-GA 1012 Natural Language Understanding and Computational Semantics at New York University.
 Our prupose is to reduce gender bias in language models.

+## Dataset

+The dataset we use is Daily Mails. https://cs.nyu.edu/~kcho/DMQA/

 ## Authors

 * **Yusu Qian**